gabrielebilliciani/YT-multimodal-sentiment-analysis/codebase/README.md

 The script will process configured videos, analyse them using Gemini, and save results to the `reviews_analysis.db` SQLite database (or the name specified in `config.py`) located in this `codebase` directory.
 Console logs will show progress and any errors.

+## Running the Analysis (phase 2)

-For running the second part of the analysis, please use:
+In order to run the second part of the analysis, please use:

 ```
 python -m analysis.report_generator